Babur's First Indian Expedition: Bannu Expedition

 Next day Babur reached Hangu.
 The Afghans of that had fortified a hill.
 They call a detached piece of a hill strongly fortified a sanger.
-Babur immediately on coming up to the sanger stormed and took it and cut off a hundred two hundred heads of the Afghans which they brought down along with them.
-Here also, he erected a tower of heads.
+Babur immediately on coming up to the sanger stormed and took it and cut off a few hundred heads of the Afghans which they brought down along with them.
+There also, he erected a tower of heads.
 Marching from Hangu he reached Til at bottom of the upper Bangash.
 The soldiers set out to plunder the Afghans of the neighborhood.
 Some of them who had made an attack on a sanger returned without success.
 Marching from there and proceeding in a direction in which there was no road Babur halted one night and on the day after he reached a very precipitous declivity he was obliged to dismount and descended by a long and steep defile.
 The soldiers as well as the camels and horses traveled an extremely steep and narrow defile and the greater part of the bullocks which he had brought away as plunder in the course of this expedition was lost.
 The common road was only a mile or two to his right and road by which he was conducted was not a horse road.
 As the herds and flocks of sheep and mares go down this descent and by the defile, it was for that reason it was called the Sheep road.
 Immediately on descending from the hills of Bangash and Naghz, Bannu appeared in sight.
 The Kurram River runs through the Bannu territory and by means of it, chiefly is the country cultivated.
 On the east are Choupareh and the river Indus on the north is Dinkot and on the south is Desht (Daman) and Tak.
 Bazar is down west of Tak.

 Of the Afghan tribes the Kirani, the Kivi, the Sur, the Isakhel and Niazi cultivate the ground in this country.
 On ascending into the Bannu territory, Babur received information that the tribes inhabiting the plain had erected a sanger in the hills to the north.
 He, therefore, dispatched against them a body of troops under Jahangir Mirza II.
 The sanger against which he went was that of the Kivi tribe.
 It was taken in an instant, a general massacre ensued and a number of heads were cut off.
 Of the heads a pile of skulls was formed in the Bannu country.
 After the taking of this sanger one of the chiefs of the Kivis named Shadi Khan came to me with grass in his mouth and made his submission.
 After the sack of Kohat it had been resolved that after plundering the Afghans about Bangash and Bannu Babur would return to Kabul by way of Naghz or Fermul.